How To Cope With the Flu and Rheumatoid Arthritis

 - WebMD states that the CDC recommends Xofluza, Tamiflu, Raptiva and Relenza.
 The drugs work best when you get them within 48 hours of your first symptoms.

 - Staying home from work and school, getting plenty of rest and fluids, and self-care time is a must.

 - Taking over-the-counter pain medications such as aspirin or ibuprofen for a fever can help.

 Keep in close communication with your doctor and speak up if you feel you’re not getting better.

-That is not to say that these options can’t be used to support your overall wellbeing.
+Regarding at-home remedies, there is some, but conflicting evidence regarding the effectiveness of vitamins and herbs such as Echinacea in preventing and reducing the symptoms of the flu.
+That is not to say that these options can’t be used to support your overall well-being.

 Understanding what you can do to prevent, treat and cope with the flu is the most useful tool of all so that you can reduce your chances of complications.